 Once your website has been professionally built and goes live, you can make changes, add blog posts, create new pages, and more from your Hibu dashboard.

 Design-wise, the Hibu editor is very similar to the website editors included with popular site builders.
 All the editing tools you need are located in the menu on the left.
 For example, there are design tools for changing color schemes, tools for adding more pages, and options for adding widgets to your website.

 It’s actually hard to distinguish between Hibu and other website builders once you’re in the editing phase.
 The only difference is that a professional did most of the building for you.

-The Hibu editor allows you to easily add new content and widgets.
-Widgets are pre-designed elements that you can customize to your requirements, and they are really easy to manage within the editor interface.
+With the Hibu editor, you can effortlessly incorporate new content and widgets into your website.
+Widgets are pre-designed elements that you can customize to suit your needs, and managing them within the editor interface is incredibly straightforward.

 Adding new content to your Hibu website – for example, a new page for a new service you’re launching – is fast and easy.
 You can use pre-built sections in order to maintain your website’s consistent, professional look.
 These sections are fully customizable just by clicking on them after you’ve added them.

 You can access help at any time when you’re editing your Hibu website by using the tooltips, which explain the settings or options available with the various widgets.
 For some widgets, there’s also direct access to help articles, accessed by clicking the ? icon in the top right of the widget popup.
 Help articles will open in a pop-up window on the right of the editor.